 Alternative/Private Parent Loans

-Families may choose to take additional loan funding to assist them in covering their expected family contribution.
+Families may choose to take additional loan funding to assist them in covering their student's educational cost.
 One option is to investigate alternative or private loans.
 These loans are not backed by the federal government and are administered by outside/private companies.
 These parent loans have variable interest rates based on the credit worthiness of the borrower.

 To help navigate the process of selecting a parent loan, we encourage families to use ELM Select.
 This is a resource that will enable families to compare various loan products and borrower benefits.
 Lenders are listed based upon their historical lending with our parents.
 If you wish to use another lender that is not on this list, you have the right to do so.

 2023-2024 Federal Direct PLUS Program